rdkcentral/rdkservices/LocationSync/doc/LocationSyncPlugin.md

 <a name="head.Scope"></a>
 ## Scope

 This document describes purpose and functionality of the LocationSync plugin.
-It includes detailed specification of its configuration, methods and properties provided, as well as notifications sent.
+It includes detailed specification about its configuration, methods and properties provided, as well as notifications sent.

 <a name="head.Case_Sensitivity"></a>
 ## Case Sensitivity

-All identifiers on the interface described in this document are case-sensitive.
+All identifiers of the interfaces described in this document are case-sensitive.
 Thus, unless stated otherwise, all keywords, entities, properties, relations and actions should be treated as such.

 <a name="head.Acronyms,_Abbreviations_and_Terms"></a>
 ## Acronyms, Abbreviations and Terms